groupdocs/reference.groupdocs.com/content/sites/groupdocs/metadata/english/net/groupdocs.metadata.import/importmanager/import/_index.md

 | filePath | String | The full name of the input file. |
 | format | ImportFormat | The format of the input file. |
 | importOptions | ImportOptions | Additional options to use when importing. |

-### Return Value

-A updated collection of metadata properties

 ### See Also